Wilbert J. “Billy” Tauzin

-Michael Meirovitz serves as Account Representative and Office Manager at Tauzin Consultants.
+Michael Meirovitz serves as Junior Associate and Office Manager at Tauzin Consultants.
 Having joined the firm in 2013, Michael works closely with clients to help them execute their strategic goals.
 As an Account Representative, he connects clients to policymakers and stakeholders both within the government and the private sector.
 Additionally, he conducts in-depth policy research and assists with various advocacy efforts.
 Michael also seeks federal funding opportunities for clients by identifying non-dilutive capital, such as grants, contracts, and cooperative agreements.
 As Office Manager, Michael manages Tauzin Consultants’ day-to-day office operations and human resources.
 He works with the firm’s vendors and oversees administrative activities.

 Prior to joining Tauzin Consultants in 2013, Michael spent several years in various government affairs roles, working for both a non-profit trade association and a prominent lobbying firm.
 He has also interned for multiple congressional offices, including the Senate H.E.L.P.
 Committee’s Health Policy Office.
 Michael is an alumnus of Penn State University, where in 2008 he earned a B.A. in Political Science.
 In 2013, he received a M.A. in Governmental Studies from Johns Hopkins University.
 Michael is a native of Boston, Massachusetts.